multihack/multihack-vscode/README.md

 ## Running Your Own Instance

 This extension points to the author's server by default.
-No code is sent through the server as long as your version of Brackets supports WebRTC (which most do).
+No code is sent through the server as long as both peers supports WebRTC (which most do).

 If you want your own instance, see [multihack-server](https://github.com/RationalCoding/multihack-server).